swlkr/ryde/README.md

 # Why

 The goal of ryde is to destroy all boilerplate.
 Every keystroke you write should mean something.
-This goal is achieved through pervasive use of the science of macro-ology to define a de facto web development DSL on top of axum and tokio.
+This goal is achieved through pervasive use of the science of macro-ology to define a web development DSL on top of axum and tokio.